-- Porn is legal in Texas, but there are some key exceptions including child pornography and revenge porn
+- Porn is legal in Texas, but there are a few key exceptions, including child pornography and revenge porn

 - Revenge porn cases are becoming more common as new laws crack down on technology